 The Mini is connected to the TV with an HDMI cable.
 The TV is configured to show the computer's output in "dot for dot" mode.

-The Mini's audio output is connected to the stereo with a standard miniplug to RCA audio cable.
+The Mini's audio output is connected to the stereo receiver with a standard miniplug to RCA audio cable.

 The Mini has a Bluetooth wireless mouse and a wired backlit keyboard (a wireless keyboard kept disconnecting).

-The computer is set up as follows:
+The Mini is set up as follows:

 I add picture files to Photos using the Import function.
 I use the full resolution versions of these pictures and let Photos downscale them, rather than trying to shrink them to the screen resolution.
 I adjust each picture to make it look good on the TV, cropping it to HDTV proportions if possible in order to avoid black bars on the sides, and adjusting the exposure, saturation, noise, definition, and sharpness.

 To view pictures, I use the remote to switch the TV's input to the Mini and let the screensaver kick in.
 If I want to see a particular set of pictures, I can cause Photos to display a slide show from an album.
 The OS X screensaver has a number of cute modes, but I find that tricky transitions between photos get tiresome after a short while.
-I patched the system so that the screensaver photos stay up for 30 seconds instead of 3.

 I add music tracks to iTunes by ripping CDs or vinyl, or by buying music online.
 I defined several playlists with different groups of music tracks.
 To play music at random, I set up a playlist of chosen songs, click in iTunes, and then activate the "shuffle" icon.